QuantFILab/Divfolio/README.md

 # DivFolio: A Shiny Application for Portfolio Divestment in Green Finance Wealth Management
+## Urgent!!!
+07-05-2023: We are updating Application as the API endpoints have changed.
+Please use only the uploading file option until we finish fixing it by 12-05-2023.
+Thank you for your patience

 ## Table of Contents

   * [Divfolio](#divfolio)